What Was the Open-Door Policy?

 The Implementation of the Open-Door Policy

-The policy was ready to function but how what was its implementation strategy?
+The policy was ready to function but how was its implementation strategy?
 The US President as of that time William McKinley expressed his desire for a policy that would allow other countries to trade freely in China.
 And not to be denied trade access by other countries that have set protectorate in China already.

 After consolations, the Secretary of State John Hay initiated consulting other countries that were in China already.
 He went to all those countries to push for this policy.
-In the policy administrators of Chinese origin were the one to overlook at trade.
+In the policy administrators of Chinese origin were the ones to overlook at trade.
 Besides, all countries would have equal share when it comes to trading with China.
 This will create a level playing field for all countries barring one country from locking out countries from trading with China.